jakepruitt/hapi-to-express/README.md

 # hapi-to-express

-This module returns a function that creates mocked Express request and response objects that internally call the Hapi objects passed into the function.
+This module creates mocked Express request and response objects that internally call the Hapi request and reply objects .

 ## Usage